csivitu/ctf-challenges/osint/1001/README.md

 Author: [parthkgh24](https://github.com/parthkgh24)

 ## Description
-This is an osint challenge, that has a Chinese theme.
+This is an osint challenge.

 ## Requirements